Alabaster Urn-Shaped Vase

 1

-Alabaster is a soft mineral, typically gypsum or calcite, which is easy to carve but can be easily scratched, making preserved ancient pieces quite valuable.
+Alabaster is a soft mineral, typically gypsum or calcite, which can be easily carved, making it a favored material for sculptures and decorative objects throughout history, from ancient Egypt to the present day.

 2